Marvel Music: History

 In contrast to Rock 'N' Roll Comics, Marvel planned to grant creative control over its music comics to their respective musicians; Onyx worked directly with Bollers (who was a fan of their debut album Bacdafucup) to develop Onyx: Fight!, a post-apocalyptic story which was written as a tie-in to their sophomore album All We Got Iz Us.
 Group member Sticky Fingaz was supportive of their collaboration, as he was a fan of Marvel Comics himself.
 Alice Cooper's collaboration with Gaiman, "The Last Temptation", was adapted into a comic and released under the imprint in June 1994.
 KRS-One collaborated on Break the Chain, a one-shot title that was bundled with an audio cassette that featured the story in the comic that also incorporated his music.
 Another entry in the series, Tale Of The Tuff Gong, was a biographical story based on the life of Bob Marley.

 The titles were hampered by poor promotion.
 Todd felt that Marvel "didn't know how to sell anything that wasn't superheroes", recalling that, "I was talking with their marketing people, and they were like, 'You know, we just can't really sell Elvis or Bob Marley.'
 And I was like, 'What?
 There are companies that sell Elvis tampons, and you can't sell an Elvis comic book?
 What?
 People love Elvis, people love comics!'
 So I was infuriated with Marvel and didn't renew my contract."
 To reach their target audience, Marvel suggested that the comics also be sold as concert merchandise.
 However, only Marty Stuart took up this recommendation; subsequently, Marty Party in Space was among the best-selling titles under the Marvel Music imprint, alongside the Rolling Stones' Voodoo Lounge.

 With Marvel heading into bankruptcy, the imprint was discontinued in 1995.
 In retrospect, Stewart felt that "Maybe it was doomed from the beginning, there just wasn’t enough of a market.
 Was it because we couldn’t get into the record stores?
 I don’t know."

-The Marvel Music brand has since been repurposed as a unit of Marvel Studios that publishes its film soundtracks.
+The Marvel Music name is presently used by an unrelated unit of Marvel Studios, responsible for releasing its film soundtracks.